enguerrand/child-monitor/CONTRIBUTING.md

 way to do this is to submit a Pull Request to the Child Monitor project.
 Changes need to apply cleanly onto the master branch and pass all unit tests and produce no errors during static analysis.

+## Translations

+I decided to stop accepting any PRs for translations except for languages that I speak well enough to ensure a minimum quality level.
+These would be english, german, french.
+For all other languages I will neither accept new strings.xml nor guarantee to keep the present ones around.